 Yes!
 Public restrooms are available at several locations throughout the park including the Ernst & Young Building, McEnery Park, Arena Green and Columbus Park and the Visitor and Education Center.

 When is the best time to see the roses?

 The more modern roses have their peak bloom at the end of April.
 The older roses peak 2 – 3 weeks later.
 There is Fall peak bloom in mid-October.
 Don’t wait for these times as there are always roses blooming!

 When will the Los Gatos Creek Trail link to the Guadalupe River Park & Gardens?

-The popular Los Gatos Creek Trail will eventually connect to the Guadalupe River Park Trail at Arena Green, near the HP Pavilion in San Jose.
+The popular Los Gatos Creek Trail will eventually connect to the Guadalupe River Park Trail at Arena Green, near the SAP Center in San Jose.
 There is no projected date for this link to occur but progress is being made in extending the Los Gatos Creek Trail north from Meridian Avenue, where it now ends.
 The City of San Jose is seeking funds from many sources and trying to acquire property to complete the trail as soon as possible.
 There is a fairly new trail segment that goes from Lonus Ave (off Lincoln Ave). to San Carlos St.

 Who funded this project?